elephantscale/es-training-new/terraform/Version2/1-Introduction-to-Terraform.md

 Notes:

-I have moved the material about setting up the environment to a lab so that we can configure the setup as needed for different course sessions
+I have moved the material about setting up the environment into another slide deck that we can configure the setup as needed for different course sessions

 ---